JaeyounJuniperK/JaeyounJuniperK/README.md

 I am currently a senior at the University of Notre Dame studying Psychology and Global Affairs with a minor in Data Science.
 My academic and professional interests pertain to understanding people and their needs and improving the institutions that serve them (from a local to global scale).
 Following graduation, I will be working as a Government Consultant continuing to focus on and develop my skills in serving people and their communities.

 ## Current Projects
-Projects under-construction.
-More to come soon.
-Stay tuned.
 - _Palmer's Penguins Streamlit App_: The goal of this project is to perform data cleaning and exploratory data analysis (EDA) on the Palmer's Penguins dataset, followed by the development of an interactive Streamlit app for data visualization and analysis.
 - _Beijing 2008 Olympic Medalist Tidy Data_: The dataset used in this project is the 2008 Beijing Olympics Medalists Dataset.
 It contains information about athletes, sports categories, gender, and medals awarded.
 The data underwent cleaning and transformation to ensure compliance with tidy data principles.
 ![image](https://github.com/user-attachments/assets/f494471e-a24b-4c82-a06f-af0ea32c4bbf)